 Cogeneration describes the simultaneous production of electricity and thermal energy using a single fuel source.
-Cogeneration, or cogen for short, consists of a number of components including a prime mover, generator, heat recovery system, and steam distribution system.
+Cogeneration, or cogen for short also Combined Heat and Power (CHP), consists of a number of components including a prime mover, generator, heat recovery system, and thermal distribution system.
 Prime movers of cogen systems include reciprocating engines, steam or gas turbines, micro-turbines, and fuel cells.
 The prime mover is connected to a generator to produce electrical output.
 Thermal energy can be used directly or indirectly in applications producing steam, hot water, air heating, and chilled water cooling using absorption.
 In most cogeneration applications, the exhaust gas from the electrical generation production is sent to heat exchangers to recover the thermal energy from the gas.
-This is done by using it to heat water.
-The hot water or steam is used to provide thermal energy to heat buildings or drive equipment such as absorption chillers for cooling or dehumidifiers.
-Cogeneration systems are used in dual purpose power plants, waste heat utilization systems, and some types of centralized heating and cooling plants.
+This thermal energy is then used to heat water.
+The hot water or steam, in turn, is used to provide thermal energy to heat buildings, or to drive equipment such as absorption or steam turbine driven chillers for cooling or dehumidification.
+Cogeneration systems are used in dual-purpose power plants, waste heat utilization systems, and some types of centralized heating and cooling plants.

 Waste Heat Recovery

-Waste heat occurs from equipment and system inefficiencies as well as thermodynamic limitations of the processes.
-Improving the industrial efficiency typically incorporates adding new equipment or reducing the amount of energy consumed by existing equipment.
-The most valuable alternative is the approach to capture and reuse lost or waste heat that is exhausted from the industrial process.
-During operation, 20-50% of the energy consumed is lost as waste heat.
+Waste heat results from equipment and system inefficiencies as well as thermodynamic limitations of the processes.
+Adding new equipment or reducing the amount of energy consumed by existing equipment improves the industrial efficiency, and a cost-effective way to improve efficiency is to capture and reuse lost or waste heat that is exhausted from the industrial process.
+During the power plant operation, 20% to as much as 75% of the energy consumed is lost as waste heat.
 For the industrial sector, potential sources of waste heat include:

 - Conductive, convective, and radiative losses from equipment surfaces and heated product lines